Guide for beginner cyclists

 So, here’s a quick beginner’s guide to cycling.

 Don’t exert yourself at first.
-Ease into cycling.
 If you’ve cycled before (even if it was only when you were a child), it shouldn’t be that difficult.
 But if you’re only learning how to cycle now, you need to go short distances at first.
-If you know how to stay on a bike but haven’t gotten on one in years, go around the block instead of taking on long distances.
+If you know how to stay on a bike but haven’t gotten on one in years, go around the block instead of taking on long distances and heading out on off-road cycles.
 Don’t set out on a day-long cycle tour with your experienced friends until you’re sure you have the stamina to keep up.

 If you’re serious about getting into cycling, you’ll be facing a lot more than flat surfaces and slight slopes.
 So, you need to get used to inclines, rocky surfaces and steep downhills.
 Take small steps and set easy goals.
 Start off by cycling up a small hill.
 That way you get to practise going up as well as going down.
 Don’t rush into taking on mountains before you’re used to the molehills.